eflo11/webpack-data-url/README.md

 <h1 align="center">webpack-data-url</h1>

 <div align="center">
-  This allows you to specify a url that contains data you would like to pull into your project and save to a specific directory before Webpack compiles and bundles your code.
+  Pull in a remote dependencies that contain data you need before each build.
 </div>

 ## Getting Started